finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group to update the definition for.
     String code = "code_example"; // String | The code of the portfolio group to update the definition for.
 Together with the scope this uniquely identifies the portfolio group.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to update the definition.
+    OffsetDateTime effectiveAt = OffsetDateTime.now(); // OffsetDateTime | The effective datetime at which to update the definition.
     UpdatePortfolioGroupRequest updatePortfolioGroupRequest = new UpdatePortfolioGroupRequest(); // UpdatePortfolioGroupRequest | The updated portfolio group definition. try {
       PortfolioGroup result = apiInstance.updatePortfolioGroup(scope, code, effectiveAt, updatePortfolioGroupRequest);